 - The majority of the clients today are asking for BIM integrated models.

-BIM clashes further categorized in various categories.
+BIM clashes are further categorized in various categories.
 Let’s have a little tour.

 Types of Clashes in BIM and Their Detection